solita/solita.github.com/_posts/2017-04-07-making-software-testing-easier-with-clojure.md

 ## Conclusion

 One reason that can possibly reduce the eagerness to write comprehensive software tests is the hassle one needs to face when writing tests.
 I strongly believe that we should use the same care in writing tests that we use when writing production code.
-Taking the time to write simple and reusable test utilities and knowing your tools are not going to fail you, can reduce the mental load associated to writing tests.
+Taking the time to write simple and reusable test utilities and knowing your tools are not going to fail you, can reduce the mental load associated with writing tests.
 Writing tests may sometimes feel unproductive, but you, or your colleague, will thank you later for not breaking things.